© 2020 by Rabbi Dr. Zvi Aviner

 From Adam’s Six to Noah’s Seven

-Noah, after the Flood, added the Seventh: The Prohibition to Consume Blood and a Limb Torn From a Living Animal.
-The Seventh focuses on CRUELTY,
+Noah, after the Flood, added one more Commandment- the Seventh- the Prohibition to Consume Blood and a Limb Torn From a Living Animal.
+Noah’s Seventh fights against Man’s CRUELTY,

 “And out of the ground YHVH ELoKiM FORMED